ApprenticeAI/frapy/docs/topics/leaks.rst

 Debugging memory leaks
 ======================

-In Scrapy, objects such as requests, responses and items have a finite
+In Frapy, objects such as requests, responses and items have a finite
 lifetime: they are created, used for a while, and finally destroyed.

 From all those objects, the Request is probably the one with the longest lifetime, as it stays waiting in the Scheduler queue until it's time to process it.
 For more info see :ref:`topics-architecture`.

-As these Scrapy objects have a (rather long) lifetime, there is always the risk of accumulating them in memory without releasing them properly and thus causing what is known as a "memory leak".
+As these Frapy objects have a (rather long) lifetime, there is always the risk of accumulating them in memory without releasing them properly and thus causing what is known as a "memory leak".

-To help debugging memory leaks, Scrapy provides a built-in mechanism for tracking objects references called :ref:`trackref <topics-leaks-trackrefs>`, and you can also use a third-party library called :ref:`muppy
+To help debugging memory leaks, Frapy provides a built-in mechanism for tracking objects references called :ref:`trackref <topics-leaks-trackrefs>`, and you can also use a third-party library called :ref:`muppy
 <topics-leaks-muppy>` for more advanced memory debugging (see below for more